-With the winter finally being over – at least officially – our automotive pets surely can’t wait to be properly cleaned, to have their fluids checked and replenished and other major systems being examined by your trusted mechanic.
-However, the first thing that comes to mind for most drivers when the season change is replacing seasonal tires.
+With the winter finally being over in Hamilton Ontario – at least officially – our automotive pets surely can’t wait to be properly cleaned, to have their fluids checked and replenished and other major systems being examined by your trusted mechanic in Hamilton.
+However, the first thing that comes to mind for most Hamilton drivers when the season change is replacing seasonal tires.
 Given the size of the investment, high-quality tires can, and it’s important to store tires properly after taking them off to make sure they don’t lose their characteristics and thus prolong their lifespan.

 1) During normal use, tires accumulate brake dust, dirt, and road grime, which can cause tire damage if it sits on your tires for a long time.
 That’s why before storing them, you should grab soap, water and a tire brush to clean your tires.
 If the tires are still mounted on the rims, it’s also a good time to clean the wheels (use an approved wheel cleaner).
 Wipe the tires and wheels down with a towel, leave them to dry completely and don’t apply any type of tire dressing.